 Pumpkins make everything better.
 It’s such a mood.
 Peter Pumpkin Eater’s wife was so lucky that she got to live in a pumpkin shell.

-Wait….did he put there and then eat here?!
+Wait….did he put her there and then eat her?!

 I HAVE NEVER REALLY THOUGHT ABOUT THESE WORDS BEFORE.